Nechja/drinkbooksource/content/updates.md

+#### Updates - 5/19/2024
+Oh hey...How's it going?
+I added some qol things folks asked for.
+Now the back arrow on drinks takes you back to your search. 🎉

 #### Updates - 5/8/2024
 _...oh hello..._ it looks like a few people found this right quick.
 I've added a few more drink stories and a "last updated" tag on the main page and this page.
 An ex-afk-staffer has contacted me about updating drinks they've noticed are missing.
 Hooray!
 I'm happy to see so many people excited about this; truth be told, I wondered if many people would find this.
 It turns out many people found it.